hbs-rcs/hbsgrid-docs/docs/help.md

 ## Running Interactive & Batch Applications (Jobs) - Crashes & Problems

 1. Have you run the HBSGrid Job Monitor script or checked [why your job crashed](https://hbs-rcs.github.io/hbsgrid-docs/trouble/#troubleshooting-jobs-and-resources) using the terminal?
+    -  The Job Monitor script can be found under "System Tools" in the Applications menu or simply by searching for "Job Monitor."
     -  If you are using NoMachine, the terminal can be found under applications.
 To check the status of the job, request 4GB of RAM and 1 CPU to avoid launching another interactive job.
 2. Have you [exceeded the time limit for your queue or run session](https://hbs-rcs.github.io/hbsgrid-docs/commandline/#job-queues-limits)?
 3.  **If you are accessing the cluster via a terminal**, have you [loaded the RCS sofware environment](https://hbs-rcs.github.io/hbsgrid-docs/environments/#select-terminal-environment) (e.g., run `ml rcs`)?